 Default string filtering options

-Each language page has two select menus at the top left side, Order and Show.
+Each translation page has two select menus at the top left side, Order and Show.

-In Order, you choose the way you want to have the terms-translation pairs listed in the language page.
+In Order, you choose the way you want to have the terms-translation pairs listed in the translation page.
 You have the following options

 Updated DESC: by update time, in descending order, from the newest to the oldest updated.